Country Roads Board: Functions of the Board

 After an initial investigation by the Board, construction guidelines were established and the letting of construction contracts, either directly by the Board or by municipal councils, proceeded by about 1915.

 The responsibilities of the CRB expanded over time.
 Responsibility for major roads in Melbourne was shared with the Melbourne & Metropolitan Board of Works, until all road responsibilities were passed to the CRB on 1 July 1974.

 At various times other types of roads were proclaimed under legislation and subsequently came within the responsibility of the Country Roads Board.
 The Development Roads Act 1918 provided for the declaration of 'Developmental Roads', roads which would serve to develop any area of land by providing access to a railway station for primary producers.
 The Highways and Vehicles Act 1924 provided for the declaration of certain arterial roads as State Highways.
 The Tourists' Roads Act 1936 provided for the declaration of roads of sufficient interest or roads leading to tourist resorts or attractions as Tourists' Roads.
 The Country Roads Act 1956 enabled the Board to construct by-pass roads which became popularly known as freeways.
 At the time of its cessation, the CRB was responsible for 23,763 kilometres of road.

 Chairmen

 The first chairman of CRB was William Calder who remained in charge until his death in 1928.

 Another prominent chairman was Donald Victor Darwin who took over in 1949, and steered the board through a massive post-war expansion program.

 Successor

 The CRB was abolished and succeeded by the Road Construction Authority on 1 July 1983 by operation of the Transport Act 1983.
 This step occurred as part of a suite of major institutional changes in the Victorian transport portfolio affecting roads, trains and trams and related matters.

 The Road Construction Authority was later merged with the Road Traffic Authority on 1 July 1989 to form the Roads Corporation.
-The Roads Corporation is still in place today and trades as VicRoads.
+The Roads Corporation (and its successors) came to operate as VicRoads until July 2019.